 What is the niqab?

-In fact, most women in Iran are very creative with the enforced dress code and continuosly look for the boundaries of what is allowed.
+On the contrary, most women in Iran are very creative with the enforced dress code and continuosly look for the boundaries of what is allowed.

 The hijab in practice

 The young women know how to dress well and look surprisingly sexy.
 The mandatory manteau, a jacket that falls to the knees and covers your butt has become a true fashion accesoire, just like the head scarves that are draped to reveal as much hair as is allowed.
 Jeans or leggings can be as tight as possible.
 Layers of make-up applied to perfection provide the finishing touch.

 And then, under all this, you’d expect some fancy high heel sandals, but no, what you will find are a pair of sporty sneakers.
 Honestly, this aspect of Iranian fashion remained a mystery to me.